Get tickets to watch it on demand and vote for your favorites through Fri, Mar 12!

-Venues at the Hopkins Center include the 900-seat Spaulding Auditorium, the 480-seat Moore Theater, the Warner Bentley Theater (a flexible "black box" space with up to 180 seats), a small recital hall, plus rehearsal and practice rooms for music and drama.
-Art facilities include workshops, studios, and galleries.
+Venues at the Hop include the 900-seat Spaulding Auditorium, the versatile Daryl Roth Studio Theater, the intimate Jack 1953 & Mac 2011 Morris Recital Hall, the 480-seat Moore Theater, the Warner Bentley Theater (a flexible "black box" space with up to 180 seats), a small recital hall, plus rehearsal and practice rooms for music and drama.
+Art facilities include workshops, studios and galleries.

 A 900-seat concert hall and film theater with excellent acoustics, transfer arm seats and removable seats to accommodate wheelchairs.